rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 Most of the properties that appear on an image by default are protected.
 One exception is the `name` property, which you may change at any time.
-However, because we use the `com.rackspace` prefix to indicate Rackspace properties, users are unable to create any new properties with that prefix.
+However, because we use the `com.rackspace` prefix to indicate Rackspace properties, you are unable to create any new properties with that prefix.
 The simplest way to determine if you can modify a property is to attempt to change it.
 If you cannot modify it, a `403 (Forbidden)` response is sent.